bastiandargent/FVG_bot/README.md

 ### How to Use

-1. Copy the script code from `my_script.pinescript`.
+1. Copy the script code from `FVG.txt`.
 2. Paste it into TradingView's Pine Script editor.
 3. Save and add the indicator to your chart.